Skip to content

 • None if the model doesn't have an auxiliary output.

-Interpolator building method based on the solver's order.
+Interpolator building method based on the solver used.

 Arguments: